 5. Superannuation and payroll obligations

 All employees should be provided with a payment summary at the end of the financial year.
-If the financial year ends on the 31st of December, the employee should get a summary in january.
+If the financial year ends on the 31st of December, the employee should get a summary in January.

 6. Review business performance

-7. Plan for the new financial year
+7. Plan for the next financial year

 8. Meet with your accountant or financial advisor